 It isn't a choice - solar farms can do both.
-The solar farm at Ballyvatta-Clash is being designed for the grazing of sheep, enabling us to generate energy whilst continuing an agricultural use of the land.
+The proposed solar farm on lands between Stradbally & Timahoe is being designed for the grazing of small livestock, enabling us to generate energy whilst continuing the agricultural use of the land.